 An ACIP is effective for a two-year period and should be reviewed and revised monthly.

-For the technical support guidance and other documents provided by the Division of Federal Programs and Information Technology, click here.
+For the technical support guidance and other documents provided by the Division of Federal Programs and Information Technology, click here then open the ACIP document folder.
+You will find the ASSIST goals, technology guidance and ACIP timelines.